-3.3.1.
-The fuel adjustment surcharge on the inland CONUS portion of shipments will be based on the shipment's origin state and POE (port of embarkation) or the POD (port of debarkation) and the shipment's destination state.

-3.3.2.
-For the purpose of determining the surcharge East Coast ports will include those within the states of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North/South Carolina, Georgia, and Florida; Gulf Coast ports will include those within the states of Texas, Louisiana, Mississippi and Alabama: and West Coast ports will include those within the states of California, Oregon and Washington.
+- 3.3.1.
+The fuel adjustment surcharge on the inland CONUS portion of shipments will be based on the shipment's origin state and POE (port of embarkation) or the POD (port of debarkation) and the shipment's destination state. - 3.3.2.
+For the purpose of determining the surcharge East Coast ports will include those within the states of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North/South Carolina, Georgia, and Florida and within the district of the District of Columbia; Gulf Coast ports will include those within the states of Texas, Louisiana, Mississippi and Alabama: and West Coast ports will include those within the states of California, Oregon and Washington. - 3.3.3.

-3.3.3.
 A different fuel adjustment surcharge will apply, depending on the type of shipment.
 A shipment may be a container shipment, a refrigerated container shipment, a breakbulk shipment with a weight/shipment unit less than or equal to 50,000 lbs., or breakbulk shipment where the weight/shipment unit exceeds 50,000 lbs.
 Carriers will select the appropriate table for determining the FAF applicable to a given shipment.
-FAF is payable per conveyance.
+FAF is payable per conveyance. - 3.3.4.

-3.3.4.
 The Fuel Adjustment Surcharge will be calculated on six zones.
-The zones encompass movements from West Coast ports to West Coast states, movements from West Coast ports to rest of US, movements from East Coast ports to East Coast states, and movements from Gulf Coast ports to rest of US.
+The zones encompass movements from West Coast ports to West Coast states, movements from West Coast ports to rest of US, movements from East Coast ports to East Coast states, movements from East Coast ports to rest of US, movements from Gulf Coast ports to Gulf Coast states, and movements from Gulf Coast ports to rest of US.
 Additionally, the Fuel Adjustment Surcharge will be broken out by:

-Container Shipments Refrigerated Container Shipments Breakbulk Shipments Breakbulk Shipments Exceeding 50,000 lbs.

-3.3.5.
-The equations for calculating the Fuel Adjustment Surcharge are:

-3.3.5.1.
 Container Shipments

+Refrigerated Container Shipments

+Breakbulk Shipments

+Breakbulk Shipments Exceeding 50,000 lbs.

+- 3.3.5.
+The equations for calculating the Fuel Adjustment Surcharge are: - 3.3.5.1.
+Container Shipments

-EC to EC Surcharge = (Monthly Average Fuel Price - Baseline Fuel Price)Truck gallons/ container mileAverage haul EC ports to EC points
+EC to EC Surcharge = (Monthly Average Fuel Price - Baseline Fuel Price)Truck gallons/container mileAverage haul EC ports to EC points

-GC to GC Surcharge = (Monthly Average Fuel Price - Baseline Fuel Price)Truck gallons/container mileAverage haul GC ports to GC points rail gallons/container mile Average haul EC ports to Rest of US + (Monthly Average Fuel Price - Baseline Fuel Price) Truck gallons/container mile Average Truck component EC ports to Rest of US
+GC to GC Surcharge = (Monthly Average Fuel Price - Baseline Fuel Price)Truck gallons/container mileAverage haul GC ports to GC points